alpinelinux/alpine-mksite/posts/Alpine-3.11.3-released.md

 The Alpine Linux project is pleased to announce the immediate availability of version 3.11.3 of its Alpine Linux operating system.

-This is a bugfix release that fixes missing dtbs files for rpi and missing initramfs image for netboot.

 The full lists of changes can be found in the [git log](http://git.alpinelinux.org/cgit/aports/log/?h=v3.11.3).